Guest post by Laura Ehrke, CE Writing Instructor

 After transitioning to online classes in spring, we’ve all become quite accustomed to remote learning.
 I’ve discovered that there are many advantages to online students, including:

-- You don’t have to drive to campus in the oncoming winter weather
+- You don’t have to drive to campus in inclement weather

 - You can take classes anywhere there is Wi-Fi